 - Level 1 Quoted prices (unadjusted) in active markets for identical assets or liabilities.
-This level includes government bonds where quoted market prices are available. - Level 2 Inputs other than quoted prices included within Level 1 that are observable for the asset or liability, either directly (that is, as prices) or indirectly (that is, derived from prices).
+This level includes government bonds were quoted market prices are available. - Level 2 Inputs other than quoted prices included within Level 1 that are observable for the asset or liability, either directly (that is, as prices) or indirectly (that is, derived from prices).
 This level includes OTC derivative contracts.
-The sources of input parameters use the standard LIBOR/EURIBOR yield curve. - Level 3 inputs for the asset or liability that are not based on observable market data (unobservable inputs).
+The sources of input parameters use the standard Libor/Euribor yield curve. - Level 3 inputs for the asset or liability that are not based on observable market data (unobservable inputs).
 This level includes equity investments with significant unobservable components.
-The fair value of equity investments is based on the net asset value of the underlying companies.
-The net asset values of the underlying companies are primarily derived from the fair value of the underlying properties.
+The fair value of equity investments is based on the asset value of the underlying companies.
+The asset values of the underlying companies are primarily derived from the fair value of the underlying properties.
 The fair value is calculated using a residual valuation approach and market evidence of comparable transactions.
-The significant unobservable component used for valuation is net asset value.
+The significant unobservable component used for valuation is asset values.
 This level also includes debtor loans measured at FVTPL.
-The valuation methodology for debtor loans at FVTPL is to estimate the expected cash flows to be generated by the financial asset and then discount these values back to a present value.
-The assumptions involved in this technique include: - determining suitable stratifications for the portfolio to segment assets with similar risk characteristics (Deleveraging Retail, Deleveraging Land & Development, Deleveraging Residential, Deleveraging Commercial, Deleveraging NRE, L&D Core Active, L&D Core Not Active); - the likelihood and expected timing of future cash flows; and - selecting an appropriate discount rate for the financial asset or group of financial assets, based on management's assessment of the characteristics of the instrument and relevant market information.
-Discount rates range from 7% to 12%.
+The valuation methodology for debtor loans measured at FVTPL is to estimate the expected cash flows to be generated by the financial asset and then discount these values back to a present value.
+The assumptions involved in this technique include: - determining suitable stratifications for the portfolio to segment assets with similar risk characteristics (2019: Deleveraging Land & Development, Deleveraging Residential, Deleveraging Commercial, Deleveraging NRE, L&D Core Active, L&D Core Not Active) (2018: Deleveraging Retail, Deleveraging Land & Development, Deleveraging Residential, Deleveraging Commercial, Deleveraging NRE, L&D Core Active, L&D Core Not Active); - the likelihood and expected timing of future cash flows; and - selecting an appropriate discount rate for the financial asset or group of financial assets, based on management's assessment of the characteristics of the instrument and relevant market information.
+Discount rates range for 2019 from 8% to 12% (2018: 7% to 12%).